patrickjmorris/therunclub/docs/scraping-overview.md

 ## 1. Overview

 The primary goal of this process is to populate the `gear` table in the database with product information scraped from retailer websites.
-Currently, it supports scraping shoes and apparel from Running Warehouse.
+Currently, it supports scraping shoes, apparel, and watches from Running Warehouse.

 The process involves two main parts:
 1.  **Scraping (`scrape:gear`):** Extracts product details (name, brand, price, image URL, etc.) from the website and saves them to the database.